 - Asynchronous programming.
 Python3.5+

-Pros and cons:
+The pros and cons:

 - Callbacks swallow exceptions;

-The second option is implicit — when developers write a program in such a way that, it seems like, there is no cooperative multitasking.
-We do a blocking operation, as we did before, and we expect the result right here like there is just one process or thread.
-But there is a black magic "under the hood" — framework or programming language makes the blocking operation non-blocking and transfers control to some other execution thread, but not in the sense of the OS thread, but to the logical thread (user-level thread).
-They are scheduled by an "ordinary" user-level process, not by the kernel.
-This option is called green threads.
+Using green threads, we can perform a blocking operation as we have done before and expect the result right away as if it is non-blocking.
+But there is black magic "under the hood" — the framework or programming language that makes the blocking operation non-blocking and transfers control to some other execution thread but not in the sense of the operating system thread but in the sense of a logical thread (user-level thread).
+They are executed by a "normal" user process and not by the OS.

-Pros and cons:
+The pros and cons:

-- They feel like threads;
+- They feel like synchronous programming;

-The lack of cooperative multitasking is that such a program can use only one processor core.
-You can, of course, run multiple instances of the application on the same machine (this is not always convenient and has its drawbacks), so it would be nice to run several processes and use cooperative multitasking using the reactor inside each process.
+The problem with multitasking is that it can only use one processor core.
+Of course, you can run multiple instances of an application on the same machine (this is not always convenient and has its drawbacks).
+But it is a good idea to run multiple processes using a reactor/proactor and use cooperative multitasking within each process.